-BalancedTwo primary forms of security exist: device security and Internet Approachfiltering NCSD strives to strike a halance between the usability of downloading or installing software on the devices, removing software, changing system settings, etc.
+Balanced Two primary forms of security exist: device security and Internet filtering.
+Approach appropriate security to prevent damage to the NCSD network.

+NCSD strives to strike a balance between the usability of the equipment and downloading or installing software on the devices, removing software, changing system settings, etc.